-The second-level heading shown above, (called a flush-left heading or a free-standing side-head), is set flush with the left margin, underlined, and only the first letter of each major word is capitalized.
-There is only one double space before and after all flush-left headings, even those that immediately follow a centered heading.
-If the title exceeds the 5" limit, all carry-over lines should be single-spaced.
+The second-level heading shown above, (called a flush-left heading or a free-standing side-head), is a subheading.
+It is used after a main heading to divide a main topic into subtopics.
+The second-level heading is set flush with the left margin, underlined, and only the first letter of each major word is capitalized.
+Do not add additional space above the heading If the title is longer than one line, all carry-over lines should be single-spaced.

 Paragraph Heading (Third Level).
 The third level heading is called a paragraph heading or a paragraph side-head.
+It is used after a second-level heading to narrow down your topic.
 This heading is indented the same as the first line of a paragraph (1⁄2"), is underlined, and ends with a period.
 The first letter of each major word in the heading is capitalized.